 Extrusion prevention, also called exfiltration prevention, is the practice of stopping data leaks by filtering outbound network traffic and preventing unauthorized packets from moving outside the network.
 In contrast, extrusion detection simply alerts the existence of a problem that should be investigated.

-Network administrators and anyone responsible for maintaining a secure database faces unprecedented challenges in controlling the flow of proprietary data across gigabit networks.
-A catastrophic data breach involving proprietary information can have a substantial negative impact on an organization's market share, brand, financial health and compliance status.
-Pervasive use of P2P file sharing, FTP file transfer, webmail and USB drives offer multiple vectors for information to escape an organization's traditional gateway controls.
-Extrusion prevention software offers the administrator a set of tools to manage risk.
+Network administrators responsible for maintaining data securely face unprecedented challenges when it comes to controlling the flow of proprietary data across both private and public networks.
+A catastrophic data breach involving proprietary information can have a substantial negative impact on an organization's market share, brand, financial health and ability to remain compliant with legal mandates.

 Data loss prevention (DLP) software, which combines sophisticated network monitoring systems with real-time packet filtering, uses business rules to classify and protect confidential and critical information so that unauthorized end users cannot accidentally or maliciously share data that could put the organization at risk.
 In addition to being able to monitor and control endpoint activities, DLP tools can filter data streams on the corporate network and prevent unauthorized data in motion from being extruded.

 Currently, there are several broad approaches to extrusion prevention.
 They include: